quchen/voron/buildlog.md

 A couple of things are still missing in the power circuits:

 1. Grounding the frame and the DIN rails
-2. Connecting both PSU’s V- outputs
+2. Connecting the V- outputs of both PSUs

 Other open questions include what the purpose of the BED_POWER connector on the Octopus is for, since I thought I was using a SSR for providing power from DC,